Three-coloring triangle-free graphs on surfaces III. Graphs of girth five: -cycles on a cylinder

 Dvo\v{r}\'ak and Lidick\'y~\cite{dvolid} gave a complete list of such $\{R_1,R_2\}$-critical graphs embedded in a cylinder without contractible $(\le\!4)$-cycles (other than broken chains, there are only finitely many).
 However, their proof is computer assisted.
 In this paper, we give a much weaker bound on the size of the graphs, which however suffices for our purposes.
 We start with the case that there are many $(\le\!4)$-cycles separating $R_1$ from $R_2$.

-\begin{lemma} Let $G$ be an $\{R_1,R_2\}$-critical graph embedded in the cylinder $\Sigma$, where each of $R_1$ and $R_2$ is either a vertex ring or a facial ring of length at most four.
+\begin{lemma} Let $G$ be an $\{R_1,R_2\}$-critical graph embedded in the cylinder $\Sigma$, where $|R_1|,|R_2|\le 4$.
 Suppose that every cycle of length at most $4$ in $G$ is non-contractible.
-If $G$ contains at least $34$ cycles of length at most $4$, then $G$ is a broken chain. \end{lemma} \begin{proof} The graph $G$ is connected by Theorem~\ref{thm-aksen}.
+If $G$ contains at least $34$ cycles of length at most $4$, then $|R_1|=|R_2|=4$ and $G$ is a broken chain. \end{lemma} \begin{proof} Since $G$ is $\{R_1,R_2\}$-critical, it is not equal to $R_1\cup R_2$, and thus $G$ is connected by Theorem~\ref{thm-aksen}.
 Let $C_1$ and $C_2$ be distinct cycles of length at most $4$ in $G$.
-We claim that $C_1$ bounds a closed disk in $\hat{\Sigma}$ that contains $C_2$.
-Indeed, otherwise each of the open disks in $\hat{\Sigma}$ bounded by $C_1$ contains a vertex of $C_2$, and we conclude that the set $X=V(C_1)\cap V(C_2)$ has size two.
+We claim that $C_1$ bounds a closed disk in $\widehat{\Sigma}$ that contains $C_2$.
+Indeed, otherwise each of the open disks in $\widehat{\Sigma}$ bounded by $C_1$ contains a vertex of $C_2$, and we conclude that the set $X=V(C_1)\cap V(C_2)$ has size two.
 But then there exist three disjoint paths of length at most two between the vertices of $X$, and one of the $(\le\!4)$-cycles formed by these paths is contractible in $\Sigma$, contradicting the assumptions.